-Rhythm Systems is based in Charlotte, NC and provides executive coaching in Charlotte, NC and across the United States with our team of experts that have worked with hundreds of clients, many backed by private equity.
+Rhythm Systems is based in Charlotte, NC, and provides executive coaching in Charlotte, NC, and across the United States with our team of experts who have worked with hundreds of clients, many backed by private equity.

 Photo Credit: iStock by Getty Images